LeafCutterLabs/miniMACRO5/ASSEMBLY.md

 Solder each of the switches to the board, making contact.

-Prior to the v3b case the switches were first mounted to the board, then mounted into the case from the underside as below:
+Prior to the v3b case there was no plate, so the switches were first mounted to the board, then mounted into the case from the underside as below:
 ![](photos/casemount.jpg)